Calliphora loewi: Food source

 The maggots have hook-like mouth parts that tear apart the tissues where they live.
-The adults have sponge-like mouth parts in which they will first coat their food in digestive enzymes then suck up the matter.
-C. loewi primarily feed on dead animals but can be occasionally found on vegetation.
+The adults have sponge-like mouth parts in which they will first coat their food with digestive enzymes and then suck up the matter.
+C. loewi primarily feeds on dead animals but can be occasionally found on vegetation.

 Distribution

 Calliphora loewi is a very rare species but can be found in all parts of the world.
 C. loewi is widespread in Fennoscandia and Denmark and can be found limited in numbers in other parts of northern and central Europe.
 Specimens have been found as far east as Mongolia and Japan.
 The only recorded findings of the species in North America were in Alaska and Canada.
 C. loewi is also thought to avoid human settlements.

 Life cycle

 The life cycle of C. loewi has six stages: the egg, three larval stages (instars), pupae, and adult fly.
-The adults will lay their eggs on suitable habitats, usually carrion.
+The adults will lay their eggs in suitable habitats, usually carrion.
 Larvae will hatch within 6–48 hours after eggs have been deposited.
 They shed their skins three times during their larval stage.
 The time it takes to molt into the next instar is fairly consistent; however, temperature can be a factor.
 Colder weather will slow down the amount of time it takes for each developmental stage, and warmer weather will speed it up.
 The life cycle from egg to adult can be anywhere from 16–35 days, depending on environmental conditions.